 Use both automated testing and manual testing.
 These tests will help uncover issues with design and content.

 It’s important to do both types of testing - you’ll miss some issues if you only do automated testing.

-Digital Citizen Services use a range of testing tools, including:
+Office for Digital Government use a range of testing tools, including:

 - NVDA Screen Reader